Women's National Basketball League (Philippines)

 The Women's National Basketball League (WNBL) is a women's professional basketball league in the Philippines.
 It is the men's counterpart of the National Basketball League (NBL–Pilipinas), sharing the same organization.

-It is one of two active women's professional basketball leagues in the country, the other being the Women's Maharlika Pilipinas Basketball League.

 History

 The National Basketball League which maintains a men's league decided to organize a women's league as well to support the program of the Samahang Basketbol ng Pilipinas, the Philippines' national governing body for basketball.

 The WNBL inaugural season began on April 7, 2019, and featured seven teams: Philippine Navy, Philippine Air Force, Taguig Lady Generals, Pampanga Delta Amazons, Cleon and Clyde Lady Snipers, Laguna Lady Pistons & Paranaque Lady Aces.
 Air Force won the inaugural title.
 The WNBL planned to hold its second season in 2020 but such move was cancelled due to the COVID-19 pandemic.

 On August 26, 2020, the Games and Amusements Board accepted the NBL and WNBL's application to become professional leagues.
 The first WNBL draft was held on February 13, 2021.

 The first professional season of the WNBL began on July 18, 2021.

 The WNBL would launch their own 3x3 tournament with the first season held in 2021–22.